ahmadparvej/pharmeasy-clone/README.md

 # Clonning of pharmeasy.com

 Hello, I am going to talk about the pharmeasy.com clone, a website that we built up for our Unit-4 construct week project task at Masai school.
 Website development is fun when all the team members collaborate and make a good website.
 Let me introduce you to my team-mates/collaborators :

-Chiranjit Behera
+Chiranjit Behera,
-Thakur Suraj Bhan Singh
+Thakur Suraj Bhan Singh,
-Shaikh Shakeer
+Shaikh Shakeer,
 Me: Parvej Ahmad.
 Original website link : https://pharmeasy.in/